-Can you think of anyone in your life who gave you negative perceptions about the world when you were a child?
+Can you think of anyone in your life when you were a child that gave you negative perceptions about the world?

-If so, list these people below:

-Now try to think back and remember what type of statements they made.
-Did they tell you that your dreams were stupid, that a "Good man is hard to find," or that "Life is just not fair"?
+If so, list these people below: Now try to think back and remember what type of statements they made.
+Did they tell you that your dreams are stupid, that a "Good Man is Hard to Find," or that "Life is just not Fair?"
 Try to remember negative statements you heard growing up and list them below:

 Is there anything that your heart has been trying to tell you that you haven't wanted to hear?
-YES or NO

-If there is, are you willing to listen to what it tells you to do?
-YES or NO

-If you're ready, then make yourself this promise.
+YES or NO If there is, are you willing to listen to what it tells you to do?
+YES or NO If you're ready, then make yourself this promise.
 While this may seem silly, I promise you it is powerful.

-Imagine your heart as a small child and say to that child, "I'm sorry I haven't listened to you as often as I should have.
+Imagine your heart has a small child and say to that child this statement, "I'm sorry I haven't listened to you as often as I should have.
 I didn't know how.
 But I promise starting today that I will.
 I promise."

-If you've repeated that promise and you meant it, your life is about to become different....very different.
+If you've said that promise and you meant it, your life is about to become different very different.